-INDUSTRIAL ROAD991
+INDUSTRIAL ROAD990

 A road for which the intended use is somewhat less than that of an arterial road and somewhat greater than that of a collector road.
-Such roads will generally be located in industrial/commercial areas or be used to provide access for heavy vehicles or heavy vehicular volumes to such areas.
+Such roads will generally be located in industrial/commercial areas or be used to provide access for heavy vehicles or heavy vehicles roads vehicles or heavy vehicles.

-INFILL PARCEL992
+INFILL PARCEL991